davidjohnbaker1/davidjohnbaker/content/posts/2022-03-23-habit-tracking-success/index.md

 This means that my teacher was me, who didn't know much about where I should be spending my time and energy while learning.
 What guided my progress was having to exectue a specific task or analysis, often with a very real due date and responsibility to other people, which just added to the stress of having to learn some skill.

-In practice, what this looked like (with R being my first langauge) was starting out thinking that programming was akin to typing out the point-and-click ritual of something that you'd do in something like SPSS, with the eventual end goal of just being able to do more and more complex analyses.
+In practice, what this looked like (with R being my first langauage) was starting out thinking that programming was akin to typing out the point-and-click ritual of something that you'd do in something like SPSS, with the eventual end goal of just being able to do more and more complex analyses.
-Maybe borrowing or getting inpiration from other people's code, eventually absorbing bood and bad practice, almost hapharzardly.
+Maybe borrowing or getting inpiration from other people's code, eventually absorbing good and bad practice, almost haphazardly.

 The times in which I would find something better, the experience was always transformative.
-I specifically remember the feelign of relief early on in my R programming of copying and pasting some `do.call()` to get a bunch of `csv`s to merge or re-factoring some repeated code into a set of functions that I could use and just reference in another file.
+I specifically remember the feeling of relief early on in my R programming of copying and pasting some `do.call()` to get a bunch of `csv`s to merge or re-factoring some repeated code into a set of functions that I could use and just reference in another file.

 Knowing how helpful each of these little experiences were in the moment, it makes sense that if I have to work for the next thirty or so years, that there must be other "things" that I can learn that are going to make my life a lot easier in the long run.
 In the case of programming, this is by far the clearest example.